abilandz/NAT3054/Lecture_2/git.md

 009e81b change 1

 # finally, cherry-pick the changes introduced on the 'devel' branch with commit
-# named "exp. change 2" (its commit id is "3d85507", see above), and introduce
+# named 'exp. change 2' (its commit id is '3d85507', see above), and introduce
 # only those changes (i.e. cherry-pick) on the 'main' branch:
 $ git cherry-pick 3d85507
 [master 8f79132] exp. change 2